outrigdev/outrig/aidocs/system.md

 - **Go Application**: Monitored application that sends logs, goroutine information, and app info to the Outrig server.
 - **Outrig Server**: Collects and processes data from the monitored application, stores it in appropriate data structures (CirBuf, SyncMap), and makes it available via RPC.
 - **Web Frontend**: Retrieves data from the server via RPC calls, manages state with Jotai, and renders the UI components.

+### Notes

+In general when the file changes you fall back to writing the entire file.
+That wastes so much time as writing the whole file is often very slow.
+If the file is longer than 100 lines, please try to re-read the file and create better diff edits rather than immediately falling back to a full file write.